-Unfortunately, it will not take you long to conclude that medications will work for reducing many anxieties, anaesthetic, seizures symptoms.
-Thus many individuals inadvertently become addicted to Midanium even using it as directed by your doctor.
+Unfortunately, it will not take you long to conclude that medications will work for reducing many anxieties, anaesthetic and seizures symptoms.
+Thus many individuals inadvertently become addicted to Midanium even using it as directed by their doctor.
 The tolerance to and withdrawal cycle from Midazolam builds itself relatively quickly thus so does the pressure for upping the recommended dose beyond that of the prescription.

 Midanium used to treat anxiety, anaesthetic, seizures